saurabh1987thakur/Classification-Problem/README.md

 To classify the data in two classes- the patient survived 5 years or longer and the patient died within 5 year

 ## Solution
-Used logistic regression technique to classify between two classes
+Used Logistic Regression Technique to classify between two classes